juniorsundarCasual/TGT/vault/volume-4.chapter-289.md

 "Radiant City is nothing compared to the Capital."

 It was massive!
 It was bright!
 It had so many people!
 It had so many shops!
 It had everything, and more!
+Of course, she hadn't yet properly been to Radiant City to make a proper judgement, but she didn't care.
+Kano hadn't been to the Capital either, what would he know?

-Dora grew giddy just thinking back to her short yet eventful time there.
+Dora grew giddy just thinking back to her short yet eventful time at Sunspear.

 "Its unfortunate that we had to cut our trip short," she said with a disappointed sigh.
+There were so many more places to visit, though Father and Medium Sis didn't allow her to go.
+It was disappointing, but she trusted her Father in that he would never do anything that would hurt her or make her feel bad.
+Where did this confidence come from?
+Dora couldn't say, it just felt... right?

-She lowered herself and took deep whiff of a multicoloured flower, only to real back with disgust.
+Dora wasn't old enough to question the meaning behind her emotions.
+Unlike Kano, who went through training as an artist and was required to be critical about his emotions and feelings, she lived a more upbeat and carefree life.
+She lowered herself and took deep whiff of a multicoloured flower, only to reel back with disgust.

 "Pheeeew!"
 She evoked with a scrunched up face.
 "It looks so good, but smells horrible."

-The odour was so
+As she gently guided her discombobulated senses back to normalcy, she noticed something happening around her, which was that absolutely nothing was happening around her.
+There was complete and utter silence, which was a first for her.
+S